ananya-singhB/velocity_tracker/readMe.md

-To track the velocity and progress of learnings from the scratch.
+To track the velocity and progress of learnings from the basics.